 4. You are not ready for marriage until you no longer need marriage

 Being desperate for marriage is a sign that you aren’t single yet, you haven’t found a life of your own and haven’t come in contact with yourself or purpose.
 Therefore you are not ready for marriage.

 If you are in a marriage where you “need” the person, you will become a parasite to the partner, always wanting their presence, approval and requiring from them a sense of personal satisfaction and completeness that cannot be gotten from people.

 You shouldn’t get married because you are starving for something.
 You should get married because you have excess in yourself to give and you are looking for someone to give to.
 Your value in the relationship increases the more single you are.

 The goal of every married person therefore should be to maintain their singleness in the marriage.
 When you come as a complete person wanting to give and your partner comes as a complete person wanting to give too, the needs of both parties are constantly met as both of you complement each other.

 No human can meet your ego needs, soul’s needs and spiritual needs.
 All of these should be met for you to be single and before you get married if you.
 While you prepare for marriage, work on becoming single.
 It takes two single (separate, unique and whole) persons to make a successful marriage.

-Because you read this far, I want to give you Lifetime Access to over $150 worth of mentorship materials from Dr. Myles Munroe on purpose, leadership, success, wealth and the Kingdom.
-Get access to them here.
+Because you read this far, I want to give you Lifetime Access to over $1,000 worth of mentorship materials from Dr. Myles Munroe on purpose, leadership, success, wealth and the Kingdom.
+Get instant access to all life-changing materials now!
 It is only available to readers of this blog.